syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Slide.md

 In presentation, a slide is a container for the elements like shapes, images, charts, text box etc. The slides may inherit the formatting and layout properties from its Master and Layout slides that reside in the PowerPoint presentation.

-The following code example demonstrates adding a blank slide to the presentation.
+The following code example demonstrates how to add a blank slide to the presentation.

 {% highlight c# %}
 [C#]